There Is a Star

-"There Is a Star" is a song recorded by German Eurodance act Pharao, released in September 1994 as the second single from their debut album, Pharao (1994).
+"There Is a Star" is a song recorded by German Eurodance act Pharao, released in September 1994 by the labels Blow Up and Dance Pool as the second single from the act's debut album, Pharao (1994).
 Commercially the song was presented with the slogan, "Wise men follow stars...".
 It scored chart success in Finland, where it peaked at number three, and in Germany, where it peaked at number eight.
 In Canada, the single reached number seven on the RPM Dance/Urban chart.
 A music video was also produced to promote the single, directed by Nigel Simpkiss.

 Chart performance

 "There Is a Star" was a major hit on the charts in Europe and remains the act's most successful song, along with "I Show You Secrets".
 It entered the top 10 in Finland (3) and Germany (8).
 Additionally, the single entered the top 20 in Austria (16), Sweden (14) and Switzerland (12), and the top 40 in the Netherlands (37) and Scotland (38).
 On the Eurochart Hot 100, "There Is a Star" reached its highest position as number 21 in February 1995, while it reached number two on the European Dance Radio Chart.
 In the United Kingdom, it ended up at number 43 in its first week on the UK Singles Chart, on February 26, 1995.
 On the UK Dance Singles Chart, the song fared better, reaching number 30.
 On the UK Club Chart, it peaked at number 75.
 Outside Europe, "There Is a Star" peaked at number seven on the RPM Dance/Urban chart in Canada.

 The song was awarded with a gold record in Germany, with a sale of 250,000 singles.